The Great Deviant Slaughter of ’09

 I’ve just spent the best part of two hours cleaning out my Deviantwatch list, and its possibly one of the most bizarre mental experiences one can inflict on oneself.

 This monumental task was brought about by my inbox, which gets flooded daily, a bit like Wales.
 And like Wales, I generally try and steer as clearly away from going there for as long as I can.
 Unlike Wales however, which is generally unavoidable due to extended family living there, I have no reason to come back to DA other than to catch up with several charming people who also happen to use this web service.
-I’m here more for the communication than the art, and I still refuse to get a Facebook account1 just in case the machines rise up, since it’s damn near guaranteed that they’d use the global social networking site to track down and maim every human listed there to death (and follow up by using Twitter to track down the celebrities), but I’m seriously digressing now.
+I’m here more for the communication than the art, and I still refuse to get a Facebook account just in case the machines rise up, since it’s damn near guaranteed that they’d use the global social networking site to track down and maim every human listed there to death (and follow up by using Twitter to track down the celebrities), but I’m seriously digressing now.

 The point is that I decided enough was enough, and have since excised about 30 people from my watch list.
 Have no fear for I still have an astonishingly sizeable list of people I will continue to follow, and generally if I’m posting on your journals or occasional artworks then I’m almost certainly watching you.
 Or just posting to make it look like I am, because I’m a dick.